 COVID-19 Student Organization Guidelines

-- There are no restrictions regarding the serving of food during in-person meetings and events at this time.
+There are no mitigations restrictions or protocols regarding the serving of food during in-person meetings and events.
 As always, groups should follow safe serving techniques including the use of proper serving utensils.

 Guest & Visitors